Nobody-In-Particular/rectangle/README.md

 Adds a new SVG `rect` element as a child of `parentElement` (an `SVGElement`).

 `bbox` is an object with properties `x`, `y`, `width` and `height` and defines the initial position/size of the rectangle.
-The rectangle always starts "unflipped", so the corner coordinates will initially be as follows:
+The rectangle always starts "unflipped", so the edge values will initially be as follows:

 |      |   |
 |---   |---|